 To achieve this, we do the following:

 We have consistent engagement, awareness and outreach efforts and walk the streets of the Red Light District on a regular basis to engage individuals in the Red Light District.
-We have also been doing yearly event outreaches and Christmas street carolling since 2014.
+We also have other constant connection initiatives for individuals involved in the sex trade in general.
+Since 2014, we also do yearly event outreaches (i.e. Christmas street caroling) and other initiatives.

 THE FAMILY UNIT IN THE RED LIGHT DISTRICT